eProsima/Fast-DDS-docs/docs/fastdds/transport/transport.rst

 *eProsima Fast DDS* comes with five transports already implemented:

 - **UDPv4**: UDP Datagram communication over IPv4.
-This is the default transport created on a new :ref:`dds_layer_domainParticipant` if no specific transport configuration is given (see :ref:`transport_udp_udp`).
+  This transport is created by default on a new :ref:`dds_layer_domainParticipant` if no specific transport configuration is given
+  (see :ref:`transport_udp_udp`).

 - **UDPv6**: UDP Datagram communication over IPv6